1991–92 Atlanta Hawks season

 The 1991–92 Atlanta Hawks season was the 43rd season for the Atlanta Hawks in the National Basketball Association, and their 24th season in Atlanta, Georgia.
 The Hawks received the ninth overall pick in the 1991 NBA draft from the Los Angeles Clippers via trade, and selected small forward Stacey Augmon from the University of Nevada, Las Vegas.
 During the off-season, the team acquired former All-Star guard Maurice Cheeks from the New York Knicks, acquired second-year guard Travis Mays from the Sacramento Kings, and acquired Blair Rasmussen from the Denver Nuggets.
-However, Mays only played just two games due to two ruptured tendons in his right ankle.
+However, Mays only played in two games due to two ruptured tendons in his right ankle.

-The Hawks got off to an 8–8 start to the regular season, and played .500 basketball, holding a 24–23 record at the All-Star break.
-However, with a 22–20 record as of January 28, 1992, Dominique Wilkins ruptured his Achilles tendon, and was out for the remainder of the season after 42 games.
-Without Wilkins, the Hawks struggled and lost 24 of their final 40 games, including a 7-game losing streak in March.
+With the addition of Augmon, Rasmussen and Cheeks, the Hawks got off to a 10–8 start to the regular season, posted a six-game winning streak between December and January, and later on held a 24–23 record at the All-Star break.
+However, with a 22–20 record as of January 28, 1992, Dominique Wilkins suffered an Achilles tendon injury, and was out for the remainder of the season after 42 games.
+Without Wilkins, the Hawks struggled and fell below .500 in winning percentage, losing 24 of their final 40 games of the season, including a seven-game losing streak in March.
 The Hawks finished in fifth place in the Central Division with a 38–44 record, missing the NBA playoffs, and losing a tie-breaker for the eighth seed in the Eastern Conference to the Miami Heat.